MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll: Introduction

-Overall, we provide the following \textbf{contributions}: \begin{enumerate} \item A novel multi-modal robot combining two 6-DoF dexterous arms with two-finger grippers and two 4-DoF legs, with integrated rails for fall protection and rolling. \item A unified morphology enabling bipedal walking, crawling, rolling, vertical free climbing, and pull-up maneuvers under Earth gravity. \item An adaptive admittance controller with a Reference Governor for safety in contact-rich scenarios. \item A MIQCP-based high-level planner for locomotion mode selection. \item Extensive hardware validation demonstrating multi-modal locomotion, transitions, climbing, and pull-ups. \end{enumerate}
+Overall, we provide the following \textbf{contributions}: \begin{enumerate} \item A novel multi-modal robot combining two 6-DoF dexterous arms with two-finger grippers and two 4-DoF legs, with integrated rails for fall protection and rolling. \item A unified morphology enabling bipedal walking, crawling, rolling, vertical free climbing, and pull-up maneuvers under Earth gravity, with extensive hardware validation. \item A system-level software stack consisting of an adaptive and safety-enforced admittance control for contact-rich tasks, reinforcement learning for locomotion, and a MIQCP-based high-level planner for mode selection. \end{enumerate}